mateodaza/sippy/grants/research/QUESTBOOK-SUBMISSION-FINAL.md

 ---

-### Q: The "wallet paradox" appears reduced but not fully solved, as users still rely on backend abstractions they may not understand.
+### The "wallet paradox" appears reduced but not fully solved, as users still rely on backend abstractions they may not understand.
 How is user trust established and maintained?

 User trust is established through transparency and education at every touchpoint: